The Top 100 Foods High In Polyphenols

 40. Almonds (187 mg per 100g)

-The taste of almonds is quite interesting, and people seem to either love them or hate them.
+Almonds have an interesting taste, and people seem to either love them or hate them.

 Containing a decent supply of polyphenolic compounds, almonds are particularly high in hydroxybenzoic acid.